Feng'en fuguo gong: Rules of grant

 The title was the lowest possible to inherit in the peerage of the second rank except of special circumstances.
 The title could also convey a honorifical name consisting of two characters.
 The title could be made perpetually inheritable in case of abolition of the peerage.

 The title could be granted to the son of Feng'en zhenguo gong born to State Duchess of the First Rank.

 Family members

 Princess consort

-Princess consort was styled as "feng'en fuguo gong furen" (奉恩辅国公夫人), which translates to "State Duchess of the Second Rank".
+Princess consort was styled as "feng'en fuguo gong furen" (奉恩輔國公夫人), which translates to "State Duchess of the Second Rank".
 Often the title was replaced by the term Primary Wife (嫡妻).

 Sons

 Son of feng'en fuguo gong was granted a title of third class bulwark general.
 As the title was the last possible for the peerage, the right to inherit the title of Duke of the Second Rank was reserved to the sons born to primary consorts.
 However, the title son inherited could convey different honorifical name in case when father's title had been given honorifical name.
 De facto sons born to secondary consorts of the feng'en fuguo duke received various official positions and became unranked imperial clansmen.